-Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low Carb Diet
+Melissa McCarthy Wins At People’s Choice Awards, Shows Off 75-Lb Weight Loss From Low-Carb Diet

 “I want to thank you that I am lucky enough that I get to go to work and do something that I love everyday and that is 99.9% because of you.”

-McCarthy has been showing off her weight loss since January 2015, using a high protein, low carb diet.
+McCarthy has been showing off her weight loss since January of 2015, using a high-protein, low-carb diet.
 And while she wowed the audience with her impressively slimmer figure, Melissa also charmed celebrity fans backstage.

 Until this year, McCarthy had never met Fuller House stars and fellow comedians Bob Saget and Dave Coulier, and the People’s Choice Awards provided the perfect opportunity, reported Glamour.
 Lori Loughlin joined in the excitement, and it all got captured on Twitter.